 Plants

-The plant life of the Dakota Prairie Grasslands features a diverse ecosystem, which is dominated by native grasses and forbs.
-Certain areas have woody plants, including trees and shrubs.
-The growing season on the Grasslands spans from April through October providing an opportunity to see the vast prairie elements.
-Before you go, visit the Animals and Plants page and download the Plant and Wildlife Checklist to help keep track of the flora and fauna you may spot in the grasslands.
+The plant life of the Dakota Prairie Grasslands supports a rich ecosystem dominated by native grasses and forbs.
+Some regions contain woody plants, such as trees and shrubs.
+The growing season here extends from April to October, offering a chance to observe the prairie’s diversity.
+Before you go, download the Plant and Wildlife Checklist to help keep track of the flora and fauna you may spot in the grasslands.

 Shortgrass Prairie